nehalineogi/azure-cross-solution-network-architectures/apim/README-common.md

 ```

 # Other Design Components
-Please refer to specific article in these series for more details on other design components
+Please refer to specific article in this series for more details on other design components

-1. Identity Components (Refer to the identity article here)
+1. Identity Components (AAD and B2C)
 2. APIM Internal Mode with Application Gateway
 3. APIM with Azure Firewall
 4. APIM Multi-region